paulate/CIIDthesis/3d/index.md

 - How to structure prototypes for learning
 - The best way to approach testing with kids
+- Techniques for planning and acquiring user research
 - If there's a particular focus that's more interesting

 ---